stackmon/docs/docs/grafana/index.md

 # Dashboard

-[Grafana](https://grafana.com/) is the open source analytics & monitoring solution for every database.
-StackMon use Grafana as a presentation layer for the ApiMon, EpMon and CloudMon metrics in various dashboards.
+[Grafana](https://grafana.com/) is the open source analytics & monitoring solution.
+StackMon can use Grafana as a presentation layer for the ApiMon, EpMon and CloudMon metrics in various dashboards.

 Grafana fullfills most of the StackMon criteria for the visualization of the
 metrics: